 Relationship Type Director

-mmaterial Ownership: The director or the director's immediate family member directly or indirectly Mr. Horton

-owned 5% or less of, but was not a director, officer, or employee of, an entity that has a business relationship with Walmart Ms. Mayer
+Immaterial Ownership: The director or the director's immediate family member directly or indirectly owned 5% or less of, but was not a director, officer, or employee of, an entity that has a business relationship with Walmart

-Immaterial Transactions and Immaterial Ownership: The director was an officer and 5% or less equity owner of an entity that has a business relationship with Walmart Mr. Conde
+Immaterial Transactions and Immaterial Ownership: The director was an officer and 5% or less equity owner of an entity that has a business relationship with Walmart

+Ms. Harris

+mmaterial Transactions and Immaterial Ownership: Immediate family members of the director were employees or officers and less

+an 5% equity owners of entities that have a business relationship with Walmart Mr. Flynn

 Ms. Friar

-Ms. Harris

-Immaterial Transactions and Immaterial Ownership: Immediate family members of the director were

-employees or officers and less than 5% equity owners of entities that have a business relationship Mr. Flynn

-with Walmart Ms. Friar

 Mr. Horton

 Ms. Mayer

 Mr. Reinemund

 Mr. Stephenson

-Immaterial Positions and Immaterial Ownership: The director was either a director or trustee of and less
+Immaterial Positions and Immaterial Ownership: The director was either a director or trustee of and less than 5% equity owner of

-than 5% equity owner of an entity that has a business relationship with Walmart Mr. Flynn
+n entity that has a business relationship with Walmart Mr. Flynn

 Ms. Friar

-Mr. Horton

-Mr. Reinemund

-Mr. Stephenson

-Immaterial Position: Walmart employed a member of the director's immediate family for compensation not exceeding \$120,000 during Walmart's last fiscal year Ms. Harris
+mmaterial Position: Walmart employed a member of the director's immediate family for compensation not exceeding \$120,000 luring Walmart's last fiscal year Ms. Harris